cloud66/help-old/_posts/tutorials/1925-09-26-websocket-support.md

 You can use a different port to use WebSocket (not supported by Cloud 66) but you will need manually open the ports to allow external connections to your Rails servers.

-Find out more about [Stack Security page](/stack-features/stack-security.html).
+Find out more about [Stack networking page](http://help.cloud66.com/stack-definition/network-configuration.html).

 ## WebSocket through a load balancer